-16. Level A and B cases - the process set out in the flow chart at Annex A is to be used to identify the cases in which an interview should take place and how that should take place.
-The options are set out as follows in order of preference:

-1. Completely virtual interview - all parties except for the appropriate adult (where one is required) who must be present, dial in to a Custody Laptop with OIC in interview room recording and suspect in VC room.

-2. Partial virtual interview - OIC and Interviewee and appropriate adult (where one is required) in interview room, legal representative appears via a video link or by audio link.
-Any interview with a legal representative attending by audio link should be visually recorded.

-3. All parties physically required due to the serious nature of the case or because the suspect and appropriate adult do not consent to a completely or partial virtual interview - all persons will be issued with the appropriate PPE and given instructions on how to use this.

-4. Save for the circumstances set out at the top of Annex A, a charge without interview should only be considered in exceptional circumstances when the options above are unavailable.
+- 14. Level A and B cases the process set out in the flow chart at Annex A is to be used to identify the cases in which an interview should take place and how that should take place.
+The options are set out as follows in order of preference: - 1.
+Completely virtual interview all parties dial in to a Custody Laptop with OIC in interview room recording and suspect in VC room. - 2.
+Partial virtual interview OIC and Interviewee in interview room, Legal Rep appears via a video link. - 3.
+All parties physically required due to the serious nature of the case all persons will be issued with the appropriate PPE and given instructions on how to use this. - 4.
+Save for the circumstances set out at the top of Annex A, a charge without interview should only be considered in exceptional circumstances when the options above are unavailable.
 Before this takes place consideration should also be given to the use of the steps set out in Annex B for a written statement under caution from a suspect in response to a list of questions provided by the interviewing officer.